Energy Transport Among Highly-Polarized Atoms: Experiment

-Ideally, we would quench the system into resonance after excitation to the initial state.
-However, since the dipole-dipole interactions are resonant at such a wide range of electric fields, we cannot excite at a non-resonant field.
-Thus, dipole-dipole interactions occur during the 50~ns laser excitation pulse and some of the energy transport visible before 0~ns in Fig.~\ref{fig:time} is possibly due to direct excitation of pair states~\cite{deiglmayr_observation_2014}.
-However, after 0~ns the population of the initial state continues to decrease and the population of other manifold states continues to increase, a clear signature of dipole-dipole interactions.
-In fact, Seiler \textit{et al.} determined that resonant F\"orster interactions among manifold states were required to model the decay of Rydberg atom population in an electrostatic trap~\cite{seiler_radiative_2016}.
+Ideally, we would quench the system into resonance.
+However, since the dipole-dipole interactions are resonant at a wide range of electric fields, we cannot excite at a non-resonant field.
+Thus, interactions occur during the 50~ns laser excitation pulse and some of the energy transport visible before 0~ns in Fig.~\ref{fig:timescaled} is possibly due to direct excitation of pair states~\cite{deiglmayr_ObservationDipoleQuadrupoleInteraction_2014}.
+However, after 0~ns the initial state population continues to decrease while the populations of other clusters increase, a clear signature of dipole-dipole interactions.
+In fact, Seiler \textit{et al.} determined that resonant dipole-dipole interactions among manifold states were required to model the decay of Rydberg atom population in an electrostatic trap~\cite{seiler_RadiativeCollisionalProcesses_2016}.